 4. Emphasize Your Training Process, and Be Specific

-The more specific you can be about the roles you’re developing your graduate recruitment process to fill, the more likely you are to get entry-level candidates who will get up to speed quickly and stick around for years to come.
+The more specific you can be about the roles you’re developing your new graduate recruitment process to fill, the more likely you are to get entry-level candidates who will get up to speed quickly and stick around for years to come.
 This approach will discourage applicants who aren’t looking for what you’re offering.
 Be very clear about what skills you’re seeking with detailed job descriptions that outline what the job is, what kind of candidate you are seeking, and what the hiring process involves.

 During the hiring process let prospective candidates know what to expect during their first year on the job.
 Today’s graduates tend to look for and expect more feedback from supervisors than previous generations, so explaining what your employee development and engagement programs consist of will help strengthen your recruiting strategy.